 Unfortunately, people can’t simply opt out of walking on the road.
 It would be impossible to navigate our daily lives without walking along and crossing streets, so the most we can do is stay aware of our surroundings and follow the law.
 In an ideal world, that should be enough to keep pedestrians safe.

-In reality, pedestrians are struck by vehicles every day, even when they follow the rules.
-Pedestrian accidents are extremely serious, and often result in critical injuries such as spinal injury, traumatic brain injury, tissue damage, and sometimes death.
+In reality, pedestrians are struck by vehicles every day while walking on a crosswalk or pedestrian crossing, even when they follow the rules.
+Accidents involving pedestrians are extremely serious and often result in severe injuries such as spinal cord injuries, traumatic brain injuries, tissue damage, and sometimes death.

-If there’s one silver lining, it’s that pedestrians are very rarely found to be at fault in accidents.
-Because of this, an experienced lawyer can make sure injured pedestrians or their loved ones get the compensation they deserve.
+If there’s one silver lining, it’s that pedestrians are very rarely found to be at fault in auto accidents.
+Because of this, an experienced pedestrian accident lawyer can make sure injured pedestrians or their loved ones get the compensation they deserve.

 Request Your free consultationSchedule Free Consultation